Everything We Know About 'Insecure' Season 5

 Now that Andrew (Alexander Hodge) and Molly broke up, though, it's hard to say if we'll be seeing any more of Asian bae.
 But as for Condola (Christina Elmore), it seems like she'll definitely be sticking around, given the news she dropped in the season finale.
 More on that reveal below, but when you consider the detour that throws in Issa's relationship with Lawrence, it might be time for Nathan (Kendrick Sampson) hive to shine and for that ex to be back in the picture as well.

-It sounds like all of that drama, on top of Issa's continued professional pursuits and Molly's own dating struggles, should largely shape the next season.
-Continue to check back, though, as we'll continue to update this post as more information regarding what's up with our favorite LA friends we wish we were friends with is announced.
+Continue to check back, as we'll continue to update this post as more information regarding what's up with our favorite L.A. friends is announced.